FAQ (Frequently Asked Questions)

 This is tricky because using insurance requires a medical diagnoses, such as anxiety or depression, and this diagnoses becomes a part of your medical record.
 Some insurance companies put a cap on how many sessions you can receive and may ask to see treatment notes and remain up to date on progress.
 However, paying out of pocket for therapy can get expensive.
 Therefore, it is important to become aware of the specifics of your insurance policies as well as discuss the matter with your clinician.

 How long does therapy take?

 That all depends on treatment, your clinician and you.
 Typically sessions run between a half hour and 50 minutes.
-However number of sessions a person might need all depends a a variety of factors such as the type of treatment being done, progress within each session, as well as insurance companies if a person chooses to go that route.
+However, the number of sessions a person might need all depends on a variety of factors such as the type of treatment being done, progress within each session, as well as the role of insurance if a person chooses to go that route.

 What is Cognitive-behavioral therapy (CBT)?